Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Composition of Lagrangian bisections and B-series

 \section{Composition of Lagrangian bisections and B-series}

-In this section, we use Butcher series theory to describe algebraically the group law of Lagrangian bisections.
-More precisely, we prove that the product of Lagrangian bisections is encoded by the composition of B-series and the Butcher-Connes-Kreimer Hopf algebra.
-The analysis relies heavily on the notion of jets constructed in Section \ref{sec:jets_bislag}.
-The main result of this section is Theorem \ref{thm:somewhat}.
+In this section, we use Butcher series theory to provide a combinatorial description of the group law of jets of bisections.
+More precisely, we prove that the product of jets of bisections is encoded by the composition of B-series and the Butcher-Connes-Kreimer Hopf algebra in the sense of Theorem \ref{thm:somewhat}.
+The occurence of this Hopf algebra in the framework of symplectic groupoids is new.
+Our analysis relies heavily on the various notions constructed in Section \ref{sec:jets_bislag}.

 Let us consider the symmetric tensor algebra $(S(\TT),\cdot)$ over trees, that is the vector space spanned by forests, with its unit being the empty forest $\textbf{1}$.
 Let the Butcher-Connes-Kreimer coproduct $\Delta_{BCK}\colon \TT\rightarrow\TT\otimes \TT$ be given by